 You are strongly cautioned not to place undue reliance on the financial projections set forth below.
 The inclusion of the financial projections in this proxy statement should not be regarded as an indication that any of PartnerRe, Parent or their affiliates, advisors or representatives considered or consider the financial projections to be predictive of actual future events, and the financial projections should not be relied upon as such.
-None of PartnerRe, Parent or their respective affiliates, advisors, officers, directors or representatives can give any assurance that actual results will not materially differ from the financial projections, and none of them undertakes any obligation to update or otherwise revise or reconcile the financial projections to reflect circumstances existing after the date such financial projections were generated or to reflect the occurrence of future events even in the event that any or all of the assumptions underlying the financial projections are shown to be in error.
-None of PartnerRe, Parent or their respective affiliates, advisors or representatives makes any representation to any other person regarding the financial projections.
+None of PartnerRe, Parent or their respective affiliates, advisors, officers, directors or representatives can give any assurance that actual results will not materially differ from the financial projections, and none of them undertakes any obligation to update or otherwise revise or reconcile the financial projections to reflect circumstances existing after the date such financial projections underlying the financial projections are shown to be in error.
+None of PartnerRe, Parent or their respective affiliates, advisors or representation to any other person regarding the financial projections.
 The financial projections are not being included in this proxy statement to influence a shareholder s decision regarding how to vote on any given proposal, but because the financial projections were provided to Credit Suisse and Lazard.
 These financial projections are for illustration purposes and should not be considered an indication of what PartnerRe may do in the future.